 Avoiding certain foods and drinks and seeking treatment for bulimia or GERD can help prevent tooth erosion and tooth wear.

 People with worn teeth may experience the following problems:

 - Tooth decay

 Preventing tooth wear is easy if you’re aware of the factors in your life that can cause tooth wear.
 For instance, one of the easiest ways to prevent tooth wear is avoiding drinks high in acid.
 Swapping soft drinks, sports drinks, and carbonated drinks for still water can prevent erosion.
 You can also prevent erosion by not brushing your teeth too hard and not chewing on ice or other hard objects.
 Lastly, you can prevent tooth wear by treating bruxism and TMJ disorders.

 Once your teeth become worn, you will need to repair the missing tooth structure and protect the enamel.
 But first, we must treat the problem causing tooth wear to begin with.
 For instance, if we find that your jaw has an imbalance, Dr. Hill will complete a comprehensive exam including using advanced dental technology and neuromuscular techniques to determine if you have a TMJ disorder.
 Then, he will provide you with an oral splint to stabilize your bite to help it relax in its most optimal position.
 This will prevent you from clenching and grinding your teeth.
 You may also require orthodontic treatment if you have a misaligned bite.

 Treatment for worn teeth will relieve painful symptoms and help restore your smile back to full health and beauty.
 If you suffer from worn teeth, it might be a sign that you have a TMJ disorder.
-Contact our St. Louis TMJ dentist at (314) 678-7876 to get treatment for worn teeth today.
+Contact our St. Louis TMJ dentist by (314) 678-7876 to get treatment for worn teeth today.